-- 1. Self Study: The Self Study includes a review of all facets of the educational institution, past and present, through the use of professional evaluation instruments. - 2.
-Peer Review: A National Accreditation Board team of peer visitors reviews the self study and validates it during an extensive visit. - Strategic Plan: The Self Study inspires and is followed by the development of a strategic plan.
+1. Self study: The self study includes a review of all facets of the educational institution, the past and the present though the use of professional evaluation instruments.
+The review is followed by the development of a strategic plan for the future.

+2. Peer review: A National Accreditation Board team of peer visitors reviews the self study and validates it during an extensive visit.